Cycling South Africa: the complete guide and itinerary (40k words!)

 It is much simpler and safer to go to one of the many farms you will meet and ask if you can pitch a tent for the night, you will almost certainly be welcomed and maybe even offered a bed.

-So we really do not recommend wild camping, you’ll probably being trespassing on someone’s property or end up in a nature reserve which can be a bit dangerous at night because of the many “wild” animals.
+So we really do not recommend wild camping, you’ll probably be trespassing on someone’s property or end up in a nature reserve which can be a bit dangerous at night because of the many “wild” animals.

 Campsites in South Africa